I would like to share my thoughts and experience in behavior management when working with preschool children.

 - Say: “In Montessori (in our home) we do not hurt others”

 - Ask the question: “How do you think you made Josh feel? – “Would you like someone to make you feel sad and hurt?”
 “What do you think you should do”.

-- Ask the child to apologise if they are ready and find out if Josh needs band aid, water or a cuddle.
+- Ask the child to apologize if they are ready and find out if Josh needs a band-aid, water, or a cuddle.

 - Remind that “We do to others as you would have them do to you”.

 - Ask them to sit next to you and calm down